Tuition and Financial Aid

 Undergraduate Financial Aid

 The Institute’s undergraduate financial aid program ensures that an MIT education is accessible to all qualified candidates regardless of their financial circumstances.
 MIT provides financial aid to meet the full price of an MIT education, based on the calculated financial need of the family.
-In 2011–2012 approximately 64 percent of all undergraduates received some type of need-based financial aid.
+In 2015–2016, 91% of undergraduates received $133.3 million in financial aid from all sources, with MIT being the largest source.
+For students with a family income under $80,000, the Institute ensures that scholarship funding from all sources will allow them to attend MIT tuition-free.

 Financial need is the difference between the price to attend MIT and the family’s ability to finance that price, which is determined using information parents provide on the Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service (CSS) Profile.
-The first $6,000 of financial need is met with an offer of a student loan/term-time job.
-The remaining need, if any, is met with MIT scholarship.
-Students receiving scholarships and grants from sources outside MIT may use this financial aid to replace the self-help expectation.
+The first $5,500 of financial need is met with an offer of a student loan/term-time job.
+The remaining need, if any, is met with an MIT scholarship.
+Students receiving scholarships and grants from sources outside MIT may use this financial aid to replace the student loan/term-time job.

 Graduate Tuition and Living Expenses

 Graduate students generally incur greater expenses than undergraduates.
 Most attend the Institute for a calendar year rather than an academic year, increasing the cost of tuition.
-In 2012–2013, nine months' tuition and fees is $42,050 (specific programs and departments may have different tuition amounts).* Summer term tuition in 2012 was $13,920 for students enrolled in courses.
+In 2016–2017, nine months’ tuition and fees are $48,452 (specific programs and departments may have different tuition amounts).* Summer term tuition in 2016 was approximately $16,030 for students enrolled in courses.

 Graduate Financial Aid